How and where do you sell books in today's market?

 Emerging and established writers still dare to hope that once the book is written, their work is done, and that their publisher will take it to the next step while they go back to work on the next project.
 But the truth is that writers today have to do a lot more than write – if we want to keep writing, that is, and experience high sales (and royalty) levels instead of high returns.

 The good news is that new developments in technology and fresh approaches in marketing have made it considerably easier than it would have been even ten years ago for writers to chart their own publishing course.
 It’s also fun – strategizing marketing and promotional ideas to support a book can actually be as creative as writing the books themselves.
 It’s just a question of applying the same level of imagination to our marketing plan as we do to writing our stories.

-Here are my three favorite resources when it comes to children’s book marketing:
+Here are my two favorite resources when it comes to children’s book marketing:

 1) Raab Associates (www.raabassociates.com) - Susan Salzman Raab’s wonderful marketing and pr firm devoted exclusively to children’s books.
 If you have the resources to hire a marketing consultant/publicist, this is the best your money can buy.

 2) Jay Conrad Levinson’s Guerilla Marketing for Writers – still one of the best books ever, packed with advice to help authors sell their work before and after it’s published; practical low-cost and no-cost marketing techniques and powerful strategies for strengthening proposals, promoting books, and maximizing their sales.

 What is The Society of Children’s Book Writers and Illustrators and when should an author think about joining?